 The greatest success in speech recognition has been obtained using pattern recognition paradigms.
 It is used in various algorithms of speech recognition which tries to avoid the problems of using a phoneme level of description and treats larger units such as words as pattern

-The fingerprint recognition technique is a dominant technology in the biometric market.
-A number of recognition methods have been used to perform fingerprint matching out of which pattern recognition approaches is widely used.
+Fingerprint recognition technology is a dominant technology in the biometric market.
+A number of recognition methods have been used to perform fingerprint matching out of which pattern recognition approaches are widely used.